 - be a US citizen or permanent resident

-- intend to start at Michigan Tech for the fall 2020 or fall 2021 semester
+- intend to start at Michigan Tech for the fall 2023 semester

-- have a cumulative college GPA of 3.0 or higher on a 4.0 scale
+- have a cumulative college GPA of 3.0 or higher (4.0 scale)

-have an application for admission on file, or be admitted to Michigan Tech in electrical engineering technology, mechanical engineering technology, or computer network and system administration by February 15
+have an application for admission on file, or be admitted to Michigan Tech in electrical engineering technology (not electrical engineering), mechanical engineering technology (not mechanical engineering), computer network and system administration, cybersecurity, or mechatronics by April 1

-February 15: ETS-IMPRESS applications are due by 11:59 p.m. (eastern time).
-You must also have an application for admission on file by this date.
+April 1: ETS-IMPRESS application due by 11:59 p.m. (eastern time).
+You must have applied for admission to Michigan Tech to be eligible for this scholarship.

-- Late February: Award recipients and applicants are notified.
+- May 1: Award recipients and applicants are notified.

 See our Financial Aid ETS-IMPRESS page for additional details.